yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/otel_jaeger.md

 ### Step 1: Tyk Gateway Configuration

-For Tyk Gateway to work with OpenTelemetry, modify the default Tyk configuration to include the following OpenTelemetry settings:
+To enable Tyk Gateway to work seamlessly with OpenTelemetry, modify the Tyk configuration file (e.g., `tyk.conf`) and append the following OpenTelemetry settings:

 ```json
 {